Why You Shouldn't Watch Your P&L While Trading

 Every trader has been there: staring at their daily P&L, watching those numbers fluctuate with every tick, feeling their heart rate spike with each swing.
 It’s natural to want to know how you’re doing.
 After all, the whole point of trading is to make money, right?

-But here’s the problem: the more you watch your profit and loss, the worse you’re likely to perform.
+But the more you watch your profit and loss, the worse you’re likely to perform.
 Constantly monitoring your P&L is one of the most common mistakes traders make, and it can sabotage even the most well-researched strategies.
 Here’s why stepping back from the scoreboard might be the best trade you never make.

-The opposite is equally dangerous.
-When you’re up big, that rush of euphoria can make you feel invincible.
-You start taking bigger positions, ignoring your risk parameters, convinced that you’ve finally “figured it out.”
-Both extremes—fear and overconfidence—are enemies of consistent profitability.
+The opposite is also dangerous.
+When you see green numbers flashing, that rush of euphoria can make you feel invincible.
+You start taking bigger positions, and ignoring your risk parameters.

 “we feel losses about twice as intensely as we feel gains”